Affirm, a popular Buy Now, Pay Later (BNPL) company, offers customers the flexibility to purchase items and pay for them over time.

-If you’re struggling with bad credit and need help improving your credit score, consider seeking professional assistance from a reputable credit repair company like Lexington Law.
-With over 18 years of experience, Lexington Law has helped clients dispute and potentially remove negative items from their credit reports, such as late payments, collections, charge-offs, foreclosures, repossessions, and bankruptcies.
+If you’re struggling with bad credit and need help improving your credit score, consider seeking professional assistance from a reputable credit repair company like Credit Saint.
+They help clients dispute and potentially remove inaccurate negative items from their credit reports, such as late payments, collections, charge-offs, foreclosures, repossessions, and bankruptcies.

 Visit their website for a free credit consultation to learn more about how they can help you improve your credit and increase your likelihood of being approved for new credit.